Tknika/iombian-shutdown-handler/README.md

     Default value is the localhost 127.0.0.1.
     - BUTTON_EVENTS_PORT: the port where the button events will be published.
     Default value is 5556.
-    - SHUTDOWN_HOST: the host where the shutdown message will be sent.
+    - SHUTDOWN_SERVICE_HOST: the host where the shutdown message will be sent.
     Default value is "127.0.0.1"
-    - SHUTDOWN_PORT: the port where the shutdown message will be sent.
+    - SHUTDOWN_SERVICE_PORT: the port where the shutdown message will be sent.
     Default value is 5558

 ## Author